-- Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children. - All medication is stored in accordance with product instructions. - All medicine will be locked inside the EYFS medical cabinet located in each EYFS classroom, or refrigerated if necessary.
-The key to the medical cabinet will always be replaced into the key safe, the code number of which is known to staff only.
-Where a cupboard is not used solely for storing medicines, they are clearly labelled. - Medication/antibiotics which need to be refrigerated, will be stored in the fridge in the main school Medical Room, not in the EYFS fridge as it does not lock. - The child's class teacher is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication may be kept in the school.
-Key persons check that any medication held is in date and return any out-of-date medication back to the parent or, if more appropriate, a pharmacy. - Emergency medicine such as asthma inhalers or Epi-pens will be stored in a personal medical bag in a place that is easily accessible and known to all staff.
-Children may be required to carry their medicine with them at some times during the school day.
-This will be decided in discussion between the school, parents and, if applicable, the child's doctor.
+- Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children. - All medication is stored in accordance with product instructions. - All medicine will be locked inside the EYFS medical cabinet in each classroom or refrigerated if needed.
+The key to the medical cabinet will always be replaced with the key safe, the code number of which is known to staff only.
+Where a cupboard is not used solely for storing medicines, they are clearly labelled.

+- Medication/antibiotics which need to be refrigerated will be stored in the fridge in the main School Medical Room, not in the EYFS fridge as it does not lock. - The child's class teacher is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication may be kept in the School.
+Key people check that any medication held is in date and return any out-of-date medication back to the parent or, if more appropriate, a pharmacy. - Emergency medicine such as asthma inhalers or Epi-pens will be stored in a personal medical bag easily accessible and known to all staff.
+Children may be required to carry their medicine with them during the School day.
+This will be decided in discussion between the School, parents, and, if applicable, the child's doctor.